2020PB/police-brutality/all-locations.md

 ### Officer threatens protesters with what appears to be a handgun | June 1st

-Officer is seen here brandishing what appears to be a handgun and pointing it at protesters.
+Officer is seen at 12th and Broadway brandishing what appears to be a handgun and pointing it at protesters.

 tags: gun, protester, threaten

 id: ny-newyorkcity-18

-geolocation:
+geolocation: 40.6851078, -73.9782489

 **Links**